eddmann/eddmann.github.io/_posts/2016/2016-01-12-conditional-expressions-in-postgresql.md

 ---
 layout: post
-title: "Conditional Expressions in PostgreSQL"
+title: 'Conditional Expressions in PostgreSQL'
-meta: "An interesting use-case for conditional expressions in PostgreSQL"
+meta: 'An interesting use-case for conditional expressions in PostgreSQL'
 ---

 There maybe a case were you need to make sure only a single row value is `true` in a collection of results.
 A common pattern for doing such a task is to set all values to `false` within this collection, and then set the desired one to `true`.

 <!--more-->

 ```sql